padpadpadpad/rTPC/README.md

 <img src="man/figures/README-plot_predictions-1.png" width="100%" style="display: block; margin: auto;" />

+If a given model has not fit, they are not included in the panel plot.

 ### Estimating traits of the TPC

 A common motivation for fitting a particular model is that a desired